Organice/django-organice/README.rst

 django Organice
 ===============

-All-in-one collaboration solution for non-profit organizations, sports clubs or small to medium-sized businesses.
+All-in-one collaboration solution.
+For non-profit organizations, sports clubs, small to medium-sized businesses.
 Nice, very nice, http://organice.io

 django Organice is a nice way to run a collaboration platform, an intranet, and websites for your business.